mirkataa/VacationManager/README.md

 # Vacation Manager

 ## Overview
-This project is a Vacation Manager system designed for managing users vacation days, projects, teams, roles, and leave requests within an organization.
+This project is a Vacation Manager system designed for managing users' vacation days, projects, teams, roles, and leave requests within an organization.
 It allows users to submit requests for paid, unpaid, and sick leave, which must be approved by their team leader or the CEO of the company.

 ## Technology Stack
 - **.NET 8**: The project is developed using  .NET 8 and Entity Framework (Visual Studio 2022).